pawelgrzybek/pawelgrzybek.com/content/posts/2020-08-03-execute-a-shell-command-inside-a-docker-container-3-methods.md

 photo: 2020-08-03.jpg
 ---

-Running project inside containers is a bread and butter of developers life.
-It is not rare to need to execute a command against a container and Docker gives us multiple options to do so.
+Running projects inside containers is a bread and butter task of a developers life.
+It’s not rare to need to execute a command against a container and Docker gives us multiple options to do so.

 1. [Execute a command inside a new container](#execute-a-command-inside-a-new-container)
 2. [Execute a command inside a stopped container](#execute-a-command-inside-a-stopped-container)